 Take it from us: Our team of flight deal analysts spends all day, every day searching for the cheapest fares to send to Thrifty Traveler Premium members.
 The best fares and sales don’t happen on only one day of the week.
 In fact, we find crazy cheap flights, mistake fares, and unadvertised award sales every single day of the year.

 But while there may not be a cheaper day to book tickets, there are cheaper days to actually board that plane.
-We see it all the time as our team of flight deal analysts search for the best deals: Some days are just cheaper to actually fly than others.
-That’s what you should focus on.
+We see it all the time as our team of flight deal analysts search for the best deals: Some days are just cheaper to actually fly than others – and that's what you should focus on.

-So, what are those days?
+So, what is the cheapest day to fly?
 Let's take a look.

-You’ll almost always see that flights are cheapest when you depart or return on a Tuesday, Wednesday, or Saturday is the cheapest day to fly.
-If you can structure your travel schedule around these days, these will likely be the best day to fly – both for a lower cost and a less hectic airport experience.
+Typically, Tuesday, Wednesday, or Saturday is the cheapest day to fly.
+If you can structure your travel schedule around these days, these will likely be the best days to fly – both for a lower cost and a less-hectic airport experience.

 Why?
 Well, they're the slowest travel days throughout the week.
-Many travelers head out for a long weekend on Thursdays or Fridays and return on Sunday.
+Many travelers head out for a long weekend on Thursdays or Fridays and return on Sundays.
 Business travelers head out for work on Mondays and return on Thursday or Friday.
-That means airlines are eager to sell more tickets on those other, off-peak days – resulting in lower prices and the cheapest days of the week to fly.
+That means airlines are eager to sell more tickets on the other, off-peak days … resulting in lower prices and the cheapest days of the week to fly.

-So, you guessed it, the most expensive days are those days when most travelers are heading out – or coming home.
-That means flying Thursdays, Fridays, Sundays, and Mondays will typically be more expensive.
-If you can change up the way you travel and avoid flying on these days, this simple tweak could save you hundreds.
+So, you guessed it, that means the most expensive days to book flights are those days when most travelers are heading out – or coming home.
+That means flying Thursdays, Fridays, and Sundays will typically be more expensive.
+If you can change up the way you travel and avoid flying these days, this simple tweak could save you hundreds.

 Let's take a look at an example.
-Say you want to head to the beach from the midwest this winter.
-Flights from Minneapolis-St. Paul (MSP) to Miami (MIA) are significantly cheaper on most Tuesdays and Wednesdays.
+Say you want to head down to Florida from the Midwest this summer.
+Flights from Minneapolis-St. Paul (MSP) to Fort Lauderdale (FLL) are significantly cheaper on most Tuesdays and Wednesdays.
 Saturday departures are often a bit cheaper than other days, too.

-Compared to some Sunday prices, this simple change could save you up to $100 on these roundtrip flights.
+Compared to some other days of departure, this simple change could save you up to $150 or more on these roundtrip flights.

-Cheapest Days of the Week to Fly International Routes
+Tuesdays, Wednesdays, and Saturdays are the Cheapest Days to Fly International Routes

-Let's say we want to fly from New York (JFK) to Rome, Italy (FCO) this winter.
+Let's say we want to fly from New York (JFK) to Rome, Italy (FCO) this fall.
 Let's take a look at the calendar again via Google Flights:

-Again, this follows the midweek flight rule to a T. Flights are at least $50 less – if not hundreds of dollars cheaper – on Tuesdays and Wednesdays for this search, though you see a few cheap Monday and Thursday departures here, too.
+Again, this follows the midweek flight rule to a T. Flights are at least $60 less – if not hundreds of dollars cheaper – on Tuesdays and Wednesdays for this search, though you see a few cheap Monday and Thursday departures here, too.

 This is just one example, but the trend is clear.
 Wherever in the world you're heading, it could be worth flying on a Tuesday, Wednesday, or Saturday for some extra savings.

 There are clearly cheaper days to fly.
-But what about the times of day?
+But what about the cheapest times to fly?

-Let's take a look at one example with nonstop Delta flights from Minneapolis-St. Paul (MSP) to Orlando (MCO) in mid-April.
-The late evening flight that gets you in at midnight might not be your first pick, but it could save you up to $150 on your flight:
+Let's take a look at one example with nonstop Delta flights from Minneapolis-St. Paul (MSP) to Orlando (MCO) next month.
+The late evening flight that gets you in at almost 11 p.m. might not be your first pick, but it could save you at least $50 on your flight, if not much more: